cnlohr/cnlohr_tricks/README.md

 So, be sure to profile before you spend any serious time optimizing.

+Amdah's law is usually used as an excuse to not optimize things unless a significant amount of perf is spent doing that thing.
+But, in reality, by making other things more optimized, it can put pressure on the parts that would not have gotten attention before to be faster, because as portions of a system become optimized, the un-optimized portions of the application now take up a porportionally larger amount of time.

 #### CNLohr's Order-Of-Optimization

 1. Is there some algebraic way to simplify your problem?